The Complete Guide to Scotland’s Private Gardens: History, Highlights & How to Visit

-Scotland has got some of the UK’s most gorgeous gardens, reflecting the diversity of its climate and landscape.
+Scotland’s varied climate—from mild west coast microclimates to sheltered walled gardens—creates exceptional growing conditions and an extraordinary range of garden styles.
+Scotland is home to some of the UK’s most gorgeous gardens, reflecting the diversity of its climate and landscape.
 From the cool, dry gardens of the east to the warmer, wetter west coast where tree ferns and meconopsis thrive.
 And from famous estates and historic walled gardens, to town and cottage gardens.
 Some are on busy Scottish tourist routes, others remote and tucked into picturesque valleys with stunning views.
 There are also plenty of examples of urban greenery, with quirky gardening solutions.

 With Scotland’s Gardens Scheme not only can you visit must-see grand gardens, you can also gain access to private gardens created by passionate owners on your next trip around Scotland!

-There are circa 500 gardens open with Scotland’s Gardens Scheme every year, and there are gardens open each month, with the late spring and summer months offering the most to garden visitors.
+There are around 500 gardens open with Scotland’s Gardens Scheme every year, and there are gardens open each month, with the late spring and summer months offering the most to garden visitors.

 Most places are open on specific days only (do not miss them!), when gardens are at their best.
 Other gardens are open ‘by arrangement’ with the owners, and some are open throughout the season.

 Visitors can access most of the gardens on drop-in basis, with just a handful of open days requiring advance booking.
-Simply browse our website to plan your trip by date and location, read our Visitor’s Guide below and visit within advertised times.
+Simply browse our website or our famous Yellow Book to plan your trip by date and location, read our Visitor’s Guide below and visit within advertised times.
 Be inspired by beautiful gardens, meet other garden lovers, and relax over tea and cake.

 What our visitors say